liquidctl/liquidctl/docs/corsair-platinum-and-pro-xt-coolers.md

                    pairs of temperature (°C) -> duty (%)
 ```

+Coolers with two fans allow each to be controlled individually.
+Valid channel
-Valid channel values are `fanN`, where N >= 1 is the fan number, and
+values for these devices are `fanN`, where N >= 1 is the fan number, and `fan`,
-`fan`, to simultaneously configure all fans.
+to simultaneously configure all fans.

+The H150i PRO XT differs from this scheme and only has a single fan _channel._
+Thus it is more sensible to use `fan`, even though `fan1` is accepted as well.

 As mentioned before, unconfigured fan channels may default to 100% duty.